-A summary of the comments provided by Indigenous groups, along with Proponent and Agency responses, is provided in Appendix C. A summary of the key comments provided on the draft EA Report by Indigenous groups, members of the public, the Proponent, and federal authorities along with Agency responses, are provided in Appendix E.
+A summary of the comments provided by Indigenous groups, along with Proponent and/or Agency responses, is provided in Appendix C of this draft EA Report.

 The RM of Grahamdale expressed concerns regarding cumulative effects due to the development and operations of the Province of Manitoba's integrated flood management system (including the Portage Diversion, FRWCS, and the lower Assiniboine dykes), including the lack of benefits provided by this system that have led to frequent periods of artificial flooding.
 The RM of Grahamdale raised concerns regarding further cumulative effects due to changes in river flow regimes and lake levels caused by the Project.